 Being a Human Rights Defender (HRD) in Indonesia is a high-risk profession.
 HRDs, especially women, face threats, intimidation, arbitrary arrest and torture because of their work.
 IBJ launched their women’s program in 2020 in response to the numerous curtails on women’s freedom and social mobility and the difficulties that women lawyers face.
 IBJ is aiming to change this.

-- 29,170 people reached through rights awareness campaigns
+- 21 million people reached through rights awareness campaigns

 - 10 local roundtable events and 1 National Roundtable held

 - 67 recommendations made to increase early access to justice for vulnerable groups